Online Engineering Courses

 CE 3220: Principles of Construction I

-This course is focused on concepts and techniques of construction, including construction process and procedures, contracts and delivery methods, scheduling, cost estimation, project control, project change management, and construction safety issues..
+Concepts and techniques of construction, including construction process and procedures, contracts and delivery methods, scheduling, cost estimation, project control, project change management, and construction safety issues.

 Prerequisites: CE 2251, which can be taken concurrently; enrollment in School of Engineering.